 The proposal is a refined plan of action.
 It should capture the conversations supported in the prospectus, yet none of the language that appeared in the prospectus need be in the proposal.
 There is a common adage that the proposal is the first 3 chapters of your dissertation.
 After I completed my dissertation, going back and changing much of what I had in my original proposal, I felt this was untrue.
 However, this did not stop me from telling other people that the proposal was the first three chapters of the dissertation; it’s an easy description to fall back on when time is short and one need not get into a longwinded blog post about the purposes of a proposal.
 This refined plan of action’s purpose is to support the candidate both in laying out directions, and support the candidate’s self-efficacy surrounding the study.

 An approved proposal guides the research process.
-The proposal should support even the most frustrated dissertating candidate because it is a document that, when approved, evidences that the candidate came up with a reasonable, manageable, and worthwhile plan for study and that plan was approved by those who should be able to foresee any issues that can be foreseen.
+The proposal should support even the most frustrated dissertating candidate because it is a document that, when approved, evidences that the candidate came up with a reasonable, manageable, and worthwhile plan for study.
+Furthermore, that plan was approved by those who should be able to foresee any issues that can be foreseen.
 Think bumper rails.
 Candidates should recognize that part of the purpose of the proposal is to get the scope of the study under control, and manageable.
-If you’re bring entertained by collecting and analyzing more data beyond what was in your proposal, it is not likely that such activities will be welcomed y the committee unless you check with them.
+If you’re entertaining collecting and analyzing more data beyond what was in your proposal, it is not likely that such activities will be welcomed y the committee.
+Don’t drive off the road.
 Research studies can organically grow too large to complete.
-The committee’s oversight is there to make sure the project does not become too large, or wander into territory outside of the reasonable expectations of a first independent study (which is a dissertation after all).
+The committee’s oversight is there to make sure the project does not become too large, or wander into territory outside of the reasonable expectations of a first independent study (which is what a dissertation is after all).
 I advocate catching up with your committee every once-in-a-while to stay on track.
 If we look at the proposal as a confirmation that the candidate has the support of four learned scholars who agreed that the candidate had created worthwhile study that is manageable in scope, then the document should support self-efficacy.
 The proposal is also to support and scaffold the learner through self-doubt and frustrating times when things don’t go as planned.
-That leads to the well intended by logically false contract adage.
+So now that we covered the false adage that the proposal is the fist three chapters of your dissertation, the well intended by logically false contract adage is next.

 In real and concrete terms, the prospectus should range from approximately 30 pages to no more than 100, and 100 is still really long.
 These guidelines surely vary among mentors.
 A proposal of less than 30 pages may raise concerns; it would for me.
 Not because committees measure quality by word count, but rather because detail is so important.
 The lit review in the proposal is important ground work.
 The methods need to be spelled out or cited extensively so procedures are obvious.
 The committee needs to know why you’re going to do the things you’re going to do, and how you’re planning on doing them requires detailed planning that needs to be discussed.
-A little working of real data goes a long way in playing out the plan; good to have, but it doesn’t need to be in the proposal.
+A little working of real data goes a long way in playing out the plan; a screen cap of one’s data during the application of the proposed method is good to have, but is often not required in the proposal.
+I do require it, because I found it so useful in the past.
 Sometimes that data is not available, but usually, there’s a way to get at least a small sample, enough to make that proposal a really good guess.
 Of course, you can use previous data, but the closer your data is to the data you will use for the dissertation itself, the better your guess will be.
 You may well see important things that change your analytical plan in major ways.
 The task of the committee is to help you get to your goal, and without sufficient planning, you might lose a lot of time in rethinking things.

 A proposal of more than 100 pages will raise concerns.
 Not because committee members are getting old and feeble, making it difficult for us to read for long stretches, but excessive writing suggests you’re over planning, or can get sucked into a rabbit hole.
 It is important to let go of the writing process and submit it at some point.
-No writing project is ever truly finished, by life does march on by if you don’t submit it.
+No writing project is ever truly finished.
+If you’ve not added a page in a a few days, either get back to writing or submit it.

 The dissertation is a show-all-work, independent, original research task.
 It’s not a magnum opus.
-And no matter what you have been told, your dissertation does not define you as a scholar.
+It is not just a research paper.
+If you think the dissertation is simply a long research paper, you are mistaken.
+There are plenty of published 100+ page research papers that would not fit the requirements of a dissertation.
+No matter what you have been told, your dissertation does not define you as a scholar.
 I have also heard people call the dissertation simply a book, but it’s not the same as a monograph.
-A dissertation must please 4 committee members.
+A dissertation must please four committee members.
 Books don’t necessarily have to do that.
 Rather, a dissertation places you in a field of study as someone who has contributed.
 It should connect you to the field you want to be in when you finish it, but if it doesn’t, you’re not going to be doomed.
 I think strategizing the dissertation takes more time than actually writing it.
 I would encourage all doc students to start thinking about the dissertation from the start of doc study.
 Big ideas don’t change; it’s the details of how to get it done that change.
+Every course you take should refine your vision of what you are about to study.
 I came to doctoral study wanting to study the way people learn language because I was convinced that the way you talk has enormous influence on the quality of life that you lead.
 After a few years of more graduate study I learned what types of language I wanted to study, and some nifty tools that gave me access to study it.
 My dissertation topic was the same the day I left as it was the day I arrived.
 The tech I used to do it was not all that important.
-What I learned was how to do research.
+The changed a lot.
+What I learned was how to do research, nothing about technology.

 Long awaited conclusion to this dry blog post